Southampton - Aston Villa: How to watch, start time, odds, prediction

 Aston Villa have played well recently and although they lost at Burnley last time out, Dean Smith’s side deserved more as Jack Grealish continues to dominate and pull all of the strings in midfield.
 Villa and Saints go into this game level on 29 points, while Villa have a game in-hand as both teams try to push for European qualification in the second half of the season.

-Here’s everything you need to know ahead of Southampton – Aston Villa.
+Here’s everything you need to know ahead of Saints – Aston Villa.

 [ MORE: How to watch PL in the USA ]